develephant/PropsAware/README.md

 ## `del(prop)`

 Removes a properties update listeners.
-This destroys __all__ update listeners for the property.
+This destroys __all__ update listeners for the property, except the global `onAll`.

 ```js
 let success = PA.del('score')